-After several years of study with distinguished teachers in Spain, England and U.S.A., she became a founder member of Manon, an internationally-known chamber ensemble that performed and recorded a wide range of music almost for ten years.
-Notorious and much-praised as well was their version of Messiaen’s Quatuor pour la fin du temps.
+After several years of study with distinguished teachers in Spain, England and U.S.A., she became a founder member of Grupo Manon, an internationally-known chamber ensemble that performed and recorded a wide range of music almost for ten years.
+Notorious and much-praised was their recording of Messiaen’s Quatuor pour la fin du temps.

-She has given masterclasses at prestigious Universities of the United States (Boston University, Oberlin College, California State University and West Chester), the Tokyo Kunitachi College (Japan), the Shanghai Conservatory (China), Las Rosas Conservatory in Morelia (Mexico), Lima Conservatory (Peru).
-Other organisations in which she has collaborated include the Cervera International Music Festival, the Albéniz Foundation at Camprodon, the ForumMusikae in Madrid, the National Youth Orchestra of Catalonia (JONC) and the National Youth Orchestra of Spain (JONDE).
+Amparo is currently cello and chamber music professor at the Escuela Superior Katarina Gurska of Madrid and Conservatori Superior de Música del Liceu of Barcelona.
+She has given masterclasses at the Vivacelli Cello Festival in Seoul and the Amsterdam Cello Biënnale, and at prestigious Universities of the United States (Boston University, Oberlin College, California State University and West Chester), Japan (Tokyo Kunitachi College), China (Shanghai Conservatory), Mexico (Las Rosas Conservatory in Morelia and Peru (Lima Conservatory).
+She has been a faculty member at the Cervera International Music Festival, the Albéniz Foundation Courses at Camprodon, the ForumMusikae in Madrid, the National Youth Orchestra of Catalonia (JONC) and the National Youth Orchestra of Spain (JONDE).